jona-sch/tictactoe-shell/README.md

 # tictactoe-shell
-Shell implementation of the infamous Tic-Tac-Toe game.
+Shell implementation of the famous Tic-Tac-Toe game.

 ## How to use